unitaryfund/mitiq/docs/README-docs.md

 ### Create a new branch
 - Create a branch in `git` for the documentation with the release number up to minor (e.g., 0.0.2--->00X)

 ```bash
 (mitiqenv) git checkout -b mitiq00X
 ```

+### Update the code tree
+Check that the code tree reflects the latest package structure, following the guide for updating it [here](tree.html).

 ### Create the html and pdf file and save it in the `docs/pdf` folder
 - To create the html structure

 ```bash
 make html
 ```
  and for the pdf,

 ```bash
 make latexpdf
 ```